skaftanski/git1perl2/README.md

 git1perl2
 =========

-Presentation of git1perl2 for MadMongers (Madison Perl Mongers) Aug 12, 2014
+Very Brief Presentation of git1perl2 for Madison Perl Mongers, Aug 12, 2014

 Even when you are not able to install Modern Perl on your environment, if you have git, you still have perl (albeit older) from git bash: